School of Social Welfare Governance

 A. Proposals.
 A proposed addition or amendment to, or repeal of, any part of this document shall be presented in writing as a main motion (hereinafter “proposal”) for initial consideration by the School Governing Body using any one of the following procedures:

 B. Notification and Discussion.
-The Chair or designee of the Faculty Executive Committee will forward proposals initiated through the process described in III.A.1 and III.A.2 to the School Governing Body following the procedures outlined below:
+The Chair or designee of the Faculty Executive Committee will forward proposals initiated through the process described in IV.A.1 and IV.A.2 to the School Governing Body following the procedures outlined below:

 C. Two-Thirds Majority.
 A proposal is passed by a two-thirds majority vote of the School Governing Body present at any School Business Meeting, at which there is a quorum.